MaratMir/DiskArcher-backup-utility/README.md

 If you search for 'DiskArcher', there are still thousands of links to it.
 Although, I have not been supporting a Web site for it for many years now.

 I use DiskArcher for my backups and I am proud that it is very stable and reliable.
+Also it is a place where I can try new C++11 things I've learnt.

 The source code consists of a number of subprojects, some of them are static libraries.